parths7/Forest-Cover-Type/README.md

 This study area includes four wilderness areas located in the Roosevelt National Forest of northern Colorado.
 These areas represent forests with minimal human-caused disturbances, so that existing forest cover types are more a result of ecological processes rather than forest management practices.

+This dataset is part of the UCI Machine Learning Repository, and the original source can be found at https://archive.ics.uci.edu/ml/datasets/Covertype.
+The original database owners are Jock A. Blackard, Dr. Denis J. Dean, and Dr. Charles W. Anderson of the Remote Sensing and GIS Program at Colorado State University.

 **Forest_Cover_Type Prediction:**

 **Exploratory Data Analysis** of